Back to All Events

 Lori Laitman & Margarita Zelenaia

-Join The RCAS for an evening of Washington DC premiers!
+Join The RCAS for an evening of Washington DC premieres!

 The music of Lori Laitman and Margarita Zelenaia, two of the most talented women composers of this generation, create musical portraits of life encapsulating emotions ranging from grief to happiness, from tears to laughter.